Finnalandem/odin-recipes/README.md

 ## Update

 I have now finished the project and learned a bunch along the way.
-I even learned a new way to display fractions with '&frac', solidified my understanding of HTML, and became comfortable with using several HTML elements.
+I even learned a new way to display fractions with `&frac`, solidified my understanding of HTML, and became comfortable with using several HTML elements.

 The project features a recipe website that links you to different recipes pages that I have created.
 I added some slight CSS customization of my own for an extra challenge, as well as using some extra HTML feature I learned along the way.